-About Your PPO Program The Trust Fund has contracted with u
+About Your PPO Program

 The Trust Fund has contracted with us to administer a health benefits plan (Plan) as described in this Guide to Benefits.
 The type of health care coverage provided by the Plan is called a Preferred Provider Organization.
 If you enroll in our Preferred Provider Organization plan this means you have medical benefits for your health care needs including office visits, inpatient facility services, outpatient facility services, and other provider services.
 This coverage offers you flexibility in the way you get medical benefits.
 Your opportunity to take an active role in your health care decisions makes this coverage special.
 In general, to get the best benefits possible, you should seek services from HMSA Participating Providers.